JancsikDominik/apple_crumble/README.md

-## Disclaimer: The only reason I wrote this is to learn, I don't condone cheating in a competetive environment.
+### Disclaimer: The only reason I wrote this is to learn, I don't condone cheating in a competetive environment.
+I made the project public, becuse there is no way anyone can use it anymore, since valve released CS2.
 ## About the project
 - My first attempt at making an external csgo cheat.
 - The cheat is Windows (10) only